10 Ways You Can Start Living A More Frugal Lifestyle Right Now

-It’s all about having a plan, being consistent and always following through folks.
+Living a more frugal lifestyle is all about having a plan, being consistent and always following through folks.

 How many times have you vowed to lose weight, train more or eat better and then fall completely off the bandwagon?
 Garnering results from any type of lifestyle change involves consistency.

 You wont feel better if you only eat better for 1 day nor will you become fit if you work out for a day – to see and feel those results you need to keep at it even when it gets tough right?

 So how do you do it?
 Or better yet, how did we manage to be consistent?

 Well, we created a plan.
 We sat down and sketched out our financial goals and after realizing how ridiculous our spending was we created something that we felt would be feasible long term.

 Think about it this way, if I were to tell you that you had to train 3 hours per day for the next week the majority of you would probably be overwhelmed and doubt your abilities to sustain it right?

 The same applies to a financial diet (and yes in some respects I believe applying frugal changes is a financial diet) – it needs to be realistic and attainable.